huseyindol/delta-project/README.md

 # 🚀 Delta Project

-A modern React-based e-commerce management system built with TypeScript, featuring product and user management capabilities.
+A modern React-based e-commerce management system built with TypeScript, featuring product and user management capabilities with advanced design token system.

 ## 📋 Table of Contents